-Baharat is a Middle Eastern spice blend used throughout the Middle East and the Mediterranean region.
+Baharat is a spice blend used throughout the Middle East and the Mediterranean region.
 This Baharat recipe is similar to Indian Garam Masala or Biryani Spice.
-It is made with an array of aromatic spices that are sure to enhance your dishes.
+It is made with an array of aromatic spices that are sure to enhance and spice up your dishes!

 Jump to:

-- Making your own spices is 100x better than using spices that have been sitting on the shelf for who knows how long...
+- Making your own baharat seasoning is a hundred time better than using spices that have been sitting on the shelf for who knows how long...

-- Most of the ingredients in bahart spices are everyday ingredients tha most cooks already have in their kitchen or can be easily purchased.
+- This bahart spices recipe requires spices that most cooks already have in their kitchen, or can be easily purchased.

-- Prepare the bahart spice mix ahead of time and store in an air-tight container or there cute spice bottles for when you want to try your hand at some Middle Eastern recipes!
+- You can prepare the bahart spice mix ahead of time and store in air-tight containers for when you want to try your hand at some Middle Eastern recipes!

 When making any spice blend, always start with fresh, whole spices.
 The end result will be way more flavorful!